leigh-perry/leigh-perry.github.io/posts/2019-09-01-conduction.markdown

 ---

 As a rule of thumb, there is a configuration library for every five developers (and a logging library for every two).
-This blog is about my configuration library, called [Conduction](https://github.com/leigh-perry/conduction).
+This article is about my configuration library, called [Conduction](https://github.com/leigh-perry/conduction).

 # Justification